John Kirby Allen: In politics

 On August 30, 1836, John Kirby Allen's candidacy for Representative of Nacogdoches County to the first Congress of the Republic of Texas was announced in the Telegraph and Texas Register.
 He was elected in September, and officially began his term on October 3.
 There, he served on the president's staff with the rank of major.
-It was during this political service that John and his brother Augustus founded the city of Houston.
+During this political service, John and his brother Augustus founded the city of Houston.
 He also continued to operate a shipping business during this time, along with his partner, James Pinckney Henderson.

-In Congress, John Allen successfully lobbied to have the newly founded city of Houston named as the capital of the Republic.
+In Congress, John Allen successfully lobbied to have the newly founded city of Houston named the Republic's capital.
 This gave Houston the boost it needed to survive its first years of initial development.

-On April 13, 1838, Allen was elected to the board of directors to the Galveston City Company, which was a stock company chartered by the Republic of Texas to found the City of Galveston.
+On April 13, 1838, Allen was elected to the board of directors of the Galveston City Company, which was a stock company chartered by the Republic of Texas to found the City of Galveston.

 Legacy

-Several Houston landmarks, including Allen Parkway, Allen Center as well as Allen's Landing Park, immortalize the name of the city's founders.
+Several Houston landmarks, including Allen Parkway, Allen Center, and Allen's Landing Park, immortalize the names of the city's founders.

 He is buried at Founders Memorial Cemetery along with his mother and father as well as most of his siblings.